Rittenhouse jury deliberates for third day without a verdict

-KENOSHA, WI (AP) — The jury at Kyle Rittenhouse’s murder trial deliberated for a third day without reaching a verdict Thursday, while the judge banned MSNBC from the courthouse after a freelancer for the network was accused of following the jurors in their bus.
+KENOSHA, Wis.
+(AP) — The jury at Kyle Rittenhouse’s murder trial deliberated for a third full day without reaching a verdict Thursday, while the judge banned MSNBC from the courthouse after a freelancer for the network was accused of following the jurors in their bus.

 The jury members will return on Friday morning to resume their work.
 Unlike on previous days, they had no questions and no requests to review any evidence Thursday in the politically and racially fraught case.